 An investigation revealed that the cybersecurity incident, involving unauthorized access to a storage account containing sensitive patient data, took place around Dec.
 15, 2024.
+The breach is considered severe due to the combination of data types exposed, which can be used for identity theft and insurance fraud.

 The types of information exposed included names, contact information, dates of birth, Social Security numbers, driver's license numbers, health insurance information, medical records including diagnoses, medications, test results and treatments and payment details.
+Veradigm began notifying impacted medical practices and their patients by mail on Sept.
+22, 2025.
+The company also posted a notice of data security incident on its website.

 In response to the breach, Veradigm engaged cybersecurity experts to conduct a thorough review of the impacted storage account.
 In addition to required state and federal disclosures, the company is offering free Experian IdentityWorks credit monitoring services to all impacted indivuals.